 If you need advice on what the best solution is for your project, talk to our team of experts.

 Conor Logan is Associate Technical Director of Colt UK, Smoke and Climate Control Division.
-Conor designs innovative smoke control and HVAC systems and is also Chairman of the Smoke Control Association.
+Conor designs innovative smoke control and HVAC systems and was Chairman of the Smoke Control Association for over 9 years.